If you ever followed some training plan, you have certainly heard about running strides.

 Start slowly and gradually accelerate

-Running strides are done by slowly increasing the pace to the speed where you can run with proper technique – a fast, but also a controlled pace (for most of the runners that is around 90% of their maximum running speed).
+Running strides are done by slowly increasing the pace to the speed where you can run with proper technique – a fast, but also a controlled pace (for most the runners that are around 90% of their maximum running speed).

 It is important to run fast, but it is even more important to maintain complete control over your movements so that you do not disrupt your running technique.